Topics Map > LMS > Canvas

 - In the Assignment Name text box, type the name of your assignment.

-- In the text box, type the assignment instructions (Use the Rich Content Editor to add images, text, links, equations, or insert media).
+- In the text box, type the assignment instructions.
+Use the Rich Content Editor to add images, text, links, or insert media.

-It may be helpful in your description to provide a link to these instructions that show a student how to submit a video assignment in Canvas via Kaltura: https://kb.wisc.edu/page.php?id=81096.
+It may be helpful in your description to provide a link to these instructions that show a student how to submit a video assignment in Canvas via Kaltura: Canvas - Submitting a Video Assignment Using Kaltura (Student) .

 - In the Points text box, type the highest grade students can receive.

 - For the Online submission type, select Text Entry in the online entry options.
 Text Entry uses the Rich Content Editor which has Kaltura as a media tool as described in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.

-- Select the due date and the available from dates.
+- Select the due date and the available from and until dates.

 - Your saved video assignment will now be displayed.

-- To add a rubric, click Add Rubric if needed.
+- To add a rubric, click the +Rubric button if needed.